vercellone/PowerShellForGitHub/CONTRIBUTING.md

    so that tab-completion and documentation gets auto-updated.
 You shouldn't have to add anything to the body of the method.
 Property names should be alphabetical.
- * Add a new explicit parameter to `Set-GitHubConfiguration` to receive the property, along with updating the CBH (Comment Based Help) by adding a new `.PAREMETER` entry.
+ * Add a new explicit parameter to `Set-GitHubConfiguration` to receive the property, along with updating the CBH (Comment Based Help) by adding a new `.PARAMETER` entry.
 You shouldn't have to add anything to the body of the method.
 Parameters should be alphabetical save for the `SessionOnly` switch, which should be last.